RickZaki/open_npm/README.md

   2. updates the package version number
   3. pushes the changes to master for Travis to build
   4. merges the changes from master back into develop so develop is the most recent
-  5. updates the package version to the next pre-release
-  6. pushes the changes to back to github
+  5. pushes the changes to back to github